Ashik763/Voyage-client-side/README.md

 •  One can add a package.
 • One can add a review  and can update & delete his reviews.
 And to do that one needs to be logged in for sure.
 • One can see reviews on a particular package.
-• One can Sign up using emain & password or with his google account.
+• One can Sign up using email & password or with his google account.